Hugo-loio/PokemonClassifier/README.md

 To train the model, run `python generate_model.py`.
 This can take some time if a GPU is not used so pre-trained models are already included in the `models/` directory.
+Once the model is generated, the history plots of fitting will be saved in the generated `plots/` directory.

+A model based on transfer learning from the VGG16 model can also be generated with `python generate_transfer_model.py`.

+## Testing

+Saved models can be tested against the testing dataset using the `test_model.py` script.
+To use the models for prediction run `python predict_pokemon.py <path_to_image>`.
+The script `predict_random_pokemon.sh` loops through random Pokémon in the testing dataset and uses the model indicated in `predict_pokemon.py`.

+In these python scripts, the variable `model_name` might needs to be changed to use different models.
+By default, it is set to `'final_cnn_model'`, corresponding to the pre-trained convolution neural network saved in this repo.
+See which models are available in the `models` directory.